Benefits

 - the reason why you resigned

-If you did not hand in a written reason for your resignation to your employer, you can include the reason why you resigned in your application to NAV.
+If you did not hand in a written reason for your resignation to your employer, you can include the reason why you resigned in your application to Nav.

 Have you been terminated from your job?